system76/docs/content/switch-from-macos-to-popos.md

 #### Accessing Overview

-In Pop!\_OS the "Overview" will show all workspaces and the key(s) to access it is different on certain versions.
+In Pop!\_OS the "Overview" will show all workspaces.
+The key(s) to access it are different on certain versions.

 | Pop!\_OS version | Display Overview Default |
 |------------------|--------------------------|